 “Triumph of a production ★★★★★” - The Sunday Times

-The events in Rosemary’s difficult life leading up to her disastrous lobotomy at the age of 23 by the “kings of lobotomy,” Walter Freeman and James Watts, create an exploration of definitions of intelligence, expectations of gender, medical showmanship, patriarchy, the impact of the media and the demands of this extraordinary family.
-Rosemary’s tragic life constitutes a portrait of America in the 1940s and 1950s.
-It is a picture that is as relevant today as it was then.
+The events in Rosemary’s difficult life leading up to her disastrous lobotomy at 23, create an exploration of definitions of intelligence, expectations of gender, medical showmanship, patriarchy, the impact of the media and the demands of this extraordinary family.
+Rosemary’s tragic life constitutes a portrait of America in the 1940s and 1950s that still resonates today.